Inside: The best toys for 1 year olds – toys that will grow with your child.

 These cars are the perfect size for little hands – juuuuust right.
 There’s colors, there’s numbers, there’s endless ways to play with 10 cars.

-Laugh all you want about how simple this toy looks and I’ll show you an almost four-year-old who still plays with it.
+Laugh all you want about how simple this toy looks and I’ll show you a four-year-old who still plays with it.
 There is something magical about this little bus and the bouncing people.
 Sometimes the bus is part of the play; sometimes the people are part of it.
 It’s the best little toy.

 This is my only toy on the list with a battery – but that’s because the songs it plays are irrelevant.
-It doesn’t blast flashing lights at your child, or ask them silly faux academic questions.
-A few little farm songs never hurt anyone – and the open ended farm play this invites is awesome.
+It doesn’t blast flashing lights at your child or ask them silly faux academic questions.
+A few little songs never hurt anyone – and the open ended farm play this invites is awesome.

 Stacking and nesting toys are great, but these buckets really take things up a notch with their size.
 Surprisingly, these buckets do a lot: they hold, they build, they carry… they do everything.
+This is still played with daily in my house (my kids are 7, 5, and 4).

 This toy is full of options: cars, buildings, stacking, sorting, hiding, moving.
 There’s a lot of invitations to play here, and so many years of fun.